ISG-ICS/cloudberry/docs/documentation.md

 ## Request
-After define the dataset, the front-end can send the JSON request to query it.
+After defining the dataset, the front-end can send the JSON request to query it.
 A request is composed of the following parts.

 * **Dataset** : specify which dataset to query on.